Jonathan India Player Props: Reds vs. Pirates

-The Cincinnati Reds, including Jonathan India (batting .313 in his past 10 games, with four doubles, five walks and five RBI), take on starting pitcher Rich Hill and the Pittsburgh Pirates at PNC Park, Saturday at 6:35 PM ET.
+The Cincinnati Reds and Jonathan India, who went 1-for-5 last time out, battle Vince Velasquez and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Pirates.
+In his previous game he had a one-hit showing (1-for-5) against the Pirates.

 Jonathan India Game Info & Props vs. the Pirates